 We use a centralized funds transfer pricing (FTP) methodology to attribute appropriate net interest income to the business segments.
-The Treasury/Other business segment charges (credits) an internal cost of funds for assets held in (or pays for funding provided by) each line of business.
+The Treasury/Other function charges (credits) an internal cost of funds for assets held in (or pays for funding provided by) each line of business.
 The FTP rate is based on prevailing market interest rates for comparable duration assets (or liabilities).
 Deposits of an indeterminate maturity receive an FTP credit based on vintage-based pool rates.
 Other assets, liabilities, and capital are charged (credited) with a four-year moving average FTP rate.
-The intent of the FTP methodology is to eliminate all interest rate risk from the lines of business by providing matched duration funding of assets and liabilities.
+The intent of the FTP methodology is to eliminate all interest rate risk from the business segments by providing matched duration funding of assets and liabilities.
 The result is to centralize the financial impact, management, and reporting of interest rate and liquidity risk in Treasury/Other where it can be monitored and managed.
+The denominator in net interest margin calculation has been modified to add the amount of net funds provided by each business segment for all periods presented.